 There is flexibility within the programme.
 You may choose to exit the programme with the PGCert and/or take a break prior to starting the PGDip.
 The programme is part of the Joint Programmes Board (JPB) partners group and there is flexible movement of students who complete the PGCert to study in other local HEIs.

-Required documents to be submitted with your application are found in the 'Entry requirements' section below, along with information about how to apply online.
+Required documents to be submitted with your application are found in the 'Entry requirements' section of this page, along with information about how to apply online.

 If you are interested in applying after the deadline, please contact email@example.com - sometimes we can operate a waiting list in case applicants withdraw at the last minute.